 It is important to get all the servings of nutrients you need during pregnancy.
 Planning your meals in accordance with the food pyramid standards can help you achieve this.
 The food pyramid is a tool that shows different types of foods and their nutrients, as well as how many servings of them you should have a day.
 There are six different types of good nutrients on the food pyramid:

 - Beans and Meat

 The food pyramid is a good way to find out which foods contain which nutrients.
 Every diet should contain carbohydrates, protein, minerals, vitamins, and fats, and learning about each food group can help you get all these nutrients.
 Many packaged foods come with a label concerning the food’s percent daily value.
 During pregnancy, these daily values should be higher, since you are eating for your baby as well.

-Pregnant women should also get extra nutrients for their baby.
+Pregnant women should also get extra nutrients for their babies.
 This can be accomplished by taking vitamins.
-Every woman should take folic acid supplements daily, as well as iron supplements, which can both protect against neural tube defects in their babies.
+Every woman should take folic acid supplements daily, as well as iron supplements, which can protect against neural tube defects in their babies.